Italiandrache/3D_Least_covering_path/README.md

 # 3D_Least_covering_path
-Python algorithm to find the least covering path in a uniform 3D point grid.
+Python script to determine a least covering path in a uniform 2D/3D rectangular point grid.
 The algorithm is WIP and does not work yet.
-The least covering path is defined as the path made out of the least number of continuous line segments that cover all the points that compose the grid.
+A least covering path is defined as a path made out of the least number of continuously connected line segments that cover all the points that compose the grid.